agileandy/BBC-Basic-Rust-Interpreter/README.md

 This is v0.1.0 with core functionality.
 Not yet implemented:

-- Program storage with line numbers
 - IF...THEN...ELSE conditionals
-- Array element access
+- Array element access (arrays can be dimensioned but not accessed)
 - Built-in functions (SIN, COS, ABS, etc.)
 - Graphics commands (PLOT, DRAW, MOVE, etc.)
 - Sound commands (SOUND, ENVELOPE)
 - File I/O (LOAD, SAVE, OPENIN, OPENOUT)
 - PROC/FN user-defined procedures/functions
+- RETURN from GOSUB (stack is tracked but no jump-back implemented)

 ## Examples